top of page

 • Mounting location: Position the sensor as close as possible to the vibration source, ensuring it is mounted securely and correctly aligned with the vibrating equipment.
 Avoid areas with excessive structural resonance or noise.

 • Mounting method: Use appropriate mounting methods, such as stud-mount, adhesive-mount, or magnetic-mount, to ensure proper coupling between the sensor and the equipment.
-(Order outlined is most preferred to lesser preferred).
+(The order outlined is most preferred to lesser preferred).
 It is critical that the surface is cleaned and prepared well for sensor fixing.

 • Wireless signal strength and range: Confirm the sensor's wireless communication range and signal strength, considering any obstacles or interference that may affect data transmission.
-This is where and why the LTE communication protocol provides the best outcomes.
+This is where and why the LTE communication protocol can sometimes provide better outcomes.

 • Data management and analysis: Integrate the sensor data with a suitable data management platform or analytics tool for effective condition monitoring and predictive maintenance.